att-innovate/charmander/docs/RUNEXPERIMENT.md

 Redis-UI can be found at: [http://172.31.2.11:31610](http://172.31.2.11:31610)

 The information in Redis gets updated by the scheduler every 15s.
 Give it some time to get synchronized.
-You should the see something like:
+You should then see something like:

 ![image](https://github.com/att-innovate/charmander/blob/master/docs/assets/Redis.png?raw=true)

 Redis shows all the 3 slaves/nodes, all the currently running tasks, all the "metered" tasks, and the "intelligence" collected by maxusage in the task-intelligence section.
-The _mem_ value represent the highest memory-use of a metered task, for lookbusy it should be something roughly _209928192_. _210MB_
+The _mem_ value represents the highest memory-use of a metered task, for lookbusy it should be something roughly _210MB_ (_209928192_).

 #### Verify idle memory

 Open the Mesos console at [http://172.31.1.11:5050](http://172.31.1.11:5050) and look for the _Resources_ _idle_ number at the bottom left.
-It should roughly be _582MB_.
+It should be something like _582MB_.

 #### Redeploy simulators

     ./bin/reshuffle

 This command will kill and restart our running simulators.
-The Mesos can be used to see the progress of the "reshuffling".
+The Mesos console can be used to see the progress of the _reshuffling_.

 #### Verify idle memory

-The memory allocation for the lookbusy-tasks got lowered by the scheduler from originally _300MB_ to now _230MB_ (maxusage + 10% safety).
+The memory allocation for the lookbusy-tasks got lowered now by the scheduler from originally _300MB_ to now _230MB_ (maxusage + 10% safety).
-That decrease in allocated memory should increase the amount of idle memory.
+That decrease in allocated memory should increase the amount of idle memory for the cluster.

 Open Mesos console at [http://172.31.1.11:5050](http://172.31.1.11:5050) and look for the _Resources_ _idle_ number at the bottom left.
-It should now roughly be _722MB_.
+It should now be roughly _722MB_.

 #### That's it, let's clean up

     ./bin/reset_cluster

-This commands resets the cluster by killing all the running tasks.
-We are ready for a new experiment.
+This commands resets the cluster by killing all the running tasks, and we are ready for a new experiment.